eigenhombre/vagrant-i3live/README.md

 To use:

-1. `git clone` this repository and `cd` into the resulting directory.
+1. `git clone` or otherwise checkout this repository and `cd` into the resulting directory.
 1. install [Virtualbox](https://www.virtualbox.org/).
 1. install [Vagrant](http://vagrantup.com/).
 1. `vagrant up`  **NOTE:** This will take awhile the first time you run it.